Freeyourgadget/Gadgetbridge/README.md

 * Morpheuz sleep data syncronization (experimental)
 * Misfit steps data synchronization (experimental)

-## Notes about the Pebble Time
+## Notes about Firmware 3.x (Pebble Time, updated OG)

-All features are also supported on the Pebble Time, except for the following:
+All above features are also supported on Firmware 3.x, except for the following:

 * Listing installed watchfaces (it will simply display the UUIDs of previously installed watchapps, no matter if they are still installed or not)
 * Installation of language files (.pbl) is not supported.

+You should also disable the "Stand-By-Mode" introduced in firmware 3.4.
+According to pebble, This mode will disable bluetooth automatically when the pebble does not sense motion for about 30 minutes, and then re-enable it if it senses motion again.
+We do not support initiation connections from the pebble yet, so this will leave you pebble disconnected until you connect it again manually, and/or use even more energy by triggering a reconnect from Gadgetbridge.

 ## How to use (Pebble)